 Behind the scenes, the AWS SDK was invoked to manage every AWS service needed to deploy the

 hello function.
-However, because the template only defined a Serverless Framework function and not an event for it, there was no configuration of API Gateway done to set up the function for HTTP access.
+However, because the template only defined a Serverless Framework function and not a Serverless “event” for it, there was no configuration of API Gateway done to set up the function for HTTP access.

 Then, run the

-serverless deploy command again and observe that an endpoint will now be available for your function.
-Contained in the command’s output should be similar to:
+sls deploy command again and observe that an endpoint will now be available for your function.
+The deploy command’s output will be similar to:

 endpoints: GET - https://lpo949101b.execute-api.us-east-1.amazonaws.com/dev/hello

-At this point, you can hit that endpoint and see a JSON response.
+At this point, you can hit that endpoint in your browser and see a JSON response.
 If you do, then your setup is working and you can continue with the tutorial. ✔️ If you don’t, and you get an “internal server error” response, check CloudWatch’s logs for a log stream corresponding to your Lambda function to learn why your function didn’t execute properly.

-Now it’s time to use the other existing knowledge you have - SQL.

 You must have a Heroku app created to be associated with the Heroku Postgres service you will use.
-Create your app and choose the United States region, which will put your database geographically near the AWS region used to deploy your functions:
+Create your Heroku app and choose the United States region, which will put your database geographically near the AWS region used to deploy your functions: